MooersLab/time-blocks/README.md

 He describes his full approach in his 2020 book *Time-Block Planner: A Daily Method of Deep Work in a Distracted World*.

 I do not follow his full approach because I manage my to-dos in *org-agenda* in *Emacs*.
-I would not need this paper form if org mode could handle time blocking.
+I would not need this paper form if org-mode could handle time blocking.
-It currently lacks this ability so I will have to live this paper supplement.
+It currently lacks this ability, so I must use this paper supplement.
 Nonetheless, I like the portability and flexibility of the paper form.
 I carry it around with me on a clipboard.